ebusico/DevOps/README.md

 #### Mongo
 * Install software from [link](https://www.mongodb.com/download-center/community).
 * Add install directory to enviroment variables.
-* Run commands ('mongod', 'mongo', 'use trainees').
+* Run setup commands ('mongod', 'mongo', 'use trainees').

 #### Express/Node
 * Navigate to 'NodeExpress' folder in repository, edit .env file with ip addresses of deployment server.
 * Create admin account (if localhost).
-* Run commands ('npm install', 'node server.js') in 'NodeExpress' folder.
+* Run setup commands ('npm install', 'node server.js') in 'NodeExpress' folder.

 #### React
 * Navigate to 'React' folder in repository, edit .env file with ip addresses of deployment server.
 * run commands (npm install, npm start) in React folder.
 * navigate to localhost:3000 to test deployment.

+To install the application onto a fresh virtual machine an Ansible playbook will be created.
+Each of the three application components will have a corrosponding play written to install them, with each play consisting of one task per each of the above bullet points.
+Initially the playbook will be executed locally, and each task performed using Ansible modules and shell commands.
+Once this playbook has been successfully written, it will then be refactored to instead run remotely, and use containerisation with Docker.
+We will then explore possible extensions to this part of the pipeline, including use of Terraform to set-up cloud servers automatically, AWS database options, etc.